The following are policies related to business travel for Calvin University staff and faculty.

 Necessary, reasonable, and properly documented meal expenses are reimbursable.
 The cost of college business meals is reimbursable.
 However, meals should occur in surroundings conducive to college business discussions and for the primary purpose of fostering college relations.
 The meals must not be for personal or social purposes, nor merely reciprocal.
 A college business meal may occur in the home of a faculty or staff member provided it serves a specific college business purpose.

-- Meals are paid by the college only if they are “directly related” or “associated” with the active conduct of college business and must be shown as such on the Expense Report.
-“Directly related” refers to meals when the principal purpose is the promotion of Calvin College and/or fostering positive college relations.
+- Meals are paid by the university only if they are “directly related” or “associated” with the active conduct of college business and must be shown as such on the Expense Report.
+“Directly related” refers to meals when the principal purpose is the promotion of Calvin University and/or fostering positive college relations.
 “Associated” refers to a meal to develop goodwill or foster college business discussion and is only deductible if it precedes or follows a substantial and bona fide college business discussion and if they occur on the same day.

 - Receipts are required for all meal expenses.